temporalio/documentation/docs/dev-guide/sdks.md

 Consider that the Workflow Definition code can be executed repeatedly.
 The Temporal Platform can concurrently support millions to billions of Workflow Executions, each of which representing an invoked Workflow Definition.

-Additionally, Temporal Workflow Execution is both resumable and recoverable, and it can react to external events.
+Additionally, a Temporal Workflow Execution is both resumable and recoverable, and it can react to external events.

 - Resumable: The ability of a process to resume execution after suspending on an _awaitable_.
 - Recoverable: The ability of a process to resume execution after suspending due to a _failure_.